 Now it's time to prepare the batter.
 Combine all of the ingredients in a blender and whiz together until combined.
 It's as easy as that!
 The standard ratio for a Dutch baby is ⅓ cup flour to ⅓ cup milk to 1 egg.
 I decided to add more egg to make it denser and almost custard-like.

 Melt butter into the hot pan and carefully add the batter.
 Bake the Dutch baby and watch the beauty rise to great heights.
 As tempting as it may be, refrain from opening the oven until the pancake is done.
 Opening the oven will drop the temperature and deflate the pancake.

 The Dutch baby will deflate as soon as you remove it from the oven so make sure you have the smoked salmon and chive goat cheese ready.
 Top the pancake and serve immediately.

-After trying both sweet and savory versions, I have to say I love both equally.
-The goat cheese, chive and smoked salmon Dutch baby was reminiscent of a lox with bagel with the best parts, the cheese, herbs and smoked salmon.
-Finish with a squeeze of lemon and watch the pancake disappear before you eyes.
-Time to whip up more of these bad boys with different toppings!
-The possibilities are endless.
+The goat cheese, chive, and smoked salmon Dutch baby cake is reminiscent of lox with a bagel with the best parts, the cheese, herbs, and smoked salmon.
+Finish with a squeeze of lemon and watch the pancake disappear before your eyes.
+For a fall version, try my pumpkin dutch baby cake with maple whipped cream.
+It's just as delicious!